1995parham/dotfiles/breaking-sanctions.md

+## V2ray

 Our country is under many **unfair** sanctions so you can use [v2ray](https://www.v2ray.com/en/) on Linux to remove these sanctions.
-Use following command to install it.
+Use the following commands to install it.

 ```sh
 curl -O https://raw.githubusercontent.com/v2fly/fhs-install-v2ray/master/install-release.sh